CourageKeeper/PicartoDiscordBot-Deploy/README.md

 The Picarto We're Live! bot allows a Discord server owner to join the bot to their channel and set it up to notify a text channel when a streamer goes live on Picarto.tv.

-How to use:

-Add this  bot to your server with this link: https://discordapp.com/oauth2/authorize?permissions=150528&scope=bot&client_id=303296629396733953

-This will ensure that it has the needed permissions to work (Read Messages, Send Messages, Mention Everyone, Embed Links).
-It will work without the Embed Links permission if you would like the messages to be compacted, but it will fail without the others.

 Currently the bot uses @here to announce streams and will fail if Mention Everyone is not allowed.